University of Santo Tomas: Recognition and accreditation

-UST is one of only three private universities granted five-year autonomous status by the Commission on Higher Education (CHED).
-It is the highest grant given by CHED, which allows universities to implement programs and increase tuition fees with less government regulation.
+UST is classified as an autonomous higher education institution by the Commission on Higher Education (CHED).
+The autonomous status is the highest grant given by CHED, which allows universities to implement programs with less government regulation.
+UST became autonomous in 2002.
+In 2016, UST was one of only three private universities granted five-year autonomous status.

 Twenty-six programs in the university are declared as Centers of Excellence (COE) and Centers of Development (COD) by CHED, the most of any private educational institution and second in the country.
 COE status is granted to 13 programs, and COD status is also given to 13.
 UST is one of the only three Philippine universities recognized as a Center of Excellence in the Doctor of Medicine program.
 The architecture program was one of the only two architecture programs in the country recognized as Center of Excellence.

 UST has been cited by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA) as the university with the highest number of accredited programs in the country since 2011.
 As of July 2024, PACUCOA has accredited 59 programs of the university.
 UST also has the most Level IV accredited programs, with 27.

 UST became an associate member of the ASEAN University Network-Quality Assurance (AUN-QA) group in 2016.
 In 2020, it was the first associate member to receive an institutional certification.
-AUN-QA also certified 18 programs from the university.
+AUN-QA also certified 30 programs from the university.

-All six engineering programs of the university, namely civil, chemical, electric, electronics, industrial, and mechanical, were accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET) in 2020.
+All six engineering programs of the university, namely civil, chemical, electric, electronics, industrial, and mechanical, were accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET) in 2020 and 2026.

 Rankings

-UST is the first Philippine university to be awarded by the Quacquarelli Symonds (QS) Stars with four stars and five stars as an institution in 2015 and 2021 respectively.
+UST is the first Philippine university to be awarded by the QS World University Rankings (QS) with four QS stars and five QS stars as an institution in 2015 and 2021 respectively.
 The university achieved five stars for teaching, employability, internationalization, and facilities while scoring four stars for academic development.
-QS also gave a five-star rating to the Doctor of Medicine program.
-It has been ranked in the QS Asian University Rankings 2024 (179), QS World University Rankings 2024 (801–850), QS Graduate Employability Rankings 2023 (251–300), and THE Impact Rankings 2023 (601-800).
+QS also gave a five-star rating to the Doctor of Medicine program.UST was ranked 251–300 in the QS Graduate Employability Rankings 2023.

+In the THE World University Rankings by Subject 2026, UST ranked 501-600 in education studies, 601-800 in medical and health, 801-1000 in life sciences category and 1001+ in social sciences.
+In the QS World Subject Rankings 2026, medicine ranked 701-850.

+In 2026, the Commission on Higher Education recognized UST as the leading Philippine institution in world rankings by obtaining the most placements in CHED-accredited international ranking bodies, which include QS, THE, and the World University Rankings for Innovation (WURI).

-The UST Graduate School has seven programs included in the Eduniversal 2023 Business Schools Ranking, the most among Philippine institutions.
-The master programs recognized are communication, economics, human resource management, management engineering, public administration, MBA, and MBA major in entrepreneurship.
+The UST Graduate School has seven programs included in the Eduniversal 2026 Business Schools Ranking.
+The master programs recognized are communication, economics, human resource management, industrial and operations management, public administration, MBA, and MBA major in entrepreneurship.
 The UST Graduate School is ranked as a good business school.